aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-annotation/add-text-in-dwg/_index.md

 By following these steps, you'll be able to **create PDF from DWG**, add custom text, and control text height—all with just a few lines of Java code.

-## Why Add Text to DWG and Convert to PDF?
+## How to convert DWG to PDF in Java at scale?

-Adding text directly to a DWG file is useful for:

-- **Marking up designs** with notes or part numbers.
-- **Creating printable documentation** where the PDF serves as a read‑only, widely supported format.
-- **Automating batch processing** of large CAD libraries without manual editing.
+If you need to **batch convert DWG PDF** files, wrap the code above in a loop that iterates over a folder of DWG drawings.
+Adjust `pageHeight`/`pageWidth` only when necessary to keep memory usage low, and reuse the same `PdfOptions` instance for each file to improve performance.

-## Common Issues & Tips
+## Common issues & tips

 - **Text not appearing?** Verify the X/Y coordinates are within the drawing extents and that the layer is visible.
 - **Incorrect text height?** Adjust `setTextHeight()`; the value is in the drawing’s unit system.
 - **PDF looks rasterized?** Ensure `CadDrawTypeMode.UseObjectColor` is set to keep vector information.
 - **Performance on large files?** Increase `pageHeight`/`pageWidth` only as needed; larger values consume more memory.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Is Aspose.CAD compatible with all versions of DWG files?**
 A: Aspose.CAD supports various versions of DWG files, ensuring compatibility with a wide range of CAD software.